 Exempted limited partnerships

-An exempted limited partnership (ELP) is a Cayman partnership that is registered under the Exempted Limited Partnership Law (Revised) (ELP Law).
-The ELP Law specifically preserves relevant provisions of the Partnership Law and provides that the principles of common law and equity applicable to partnerships shall apply to ELPs.
+An exempted limited partnership (ELP) is a Cayman partnership that is registered under the Exempted Limited Partnership Act (Revised) (ELP Act).
+The ELP Act specifically preserves relevant provisions of the Partnership Act and provides that the principles of common law and equity applicable to partnerships shall apply to ELPs.

 Key features of an exempted limited partnership